-An electrical generator is a machine that changes the form of input mechanical energy to the electrical energy either AC or DC.
+An electrical generator is one kind of electrical machine, used to convert input mechanical form energy to electrical energy either AC (or) DC.
 Depending upon the output it is classified as an AC generator or a DC generator.
 The DC generator consists of a Yoke, armature core, pole core, bearings, brushes, and a commutator.
 Each component of the DC generator has its individual role to play in the operation.
 Among them, the working of a commutator is very important.
 As any machine delivers its output as an alternating power.
 Here, the commutator converts this alternating power to the required DC power in the case of a generator.
 It converts the DC power to AC power in the case of a motor.
 So, the operation of the commutator plays a crucial role in the operation of these machines.
-In this article, we shall discuss what is commutation in DC generator, working, and methods used to improve it.
+This article covers an overview of what is commutation in DC generator, working & methods used to improve it.

 What is Commutation?

 It is the process of conversion of alternating current (AC) to Direct current (DC) and DC to AC.
 It can also be defined as the process of conversion of armature current with the help of commutator segments and brushes.
-The figure which represents the commutator is shown in the figure below.
+The figure below represents the commutator.

 A good commutator process takes place when there is no sparking at the brush contacts.
 Poor commutator process occurs due to the sparking between the brushes and commutator segments.
 Due to this, there is a possibility of damage when operated continuously.